 The frame was a little too small for me so the cockpit was snug.
 To boot, I was suffering from muscle soreness in my lower back and was moving about rather gingerly.
 Thus, as I stood over the bike I worried about getting on and off.
 Just the thought of mounting, riding and dismounting the steel beast was making my back ache.

-However, much to my surprise, I discovered that climbing into the saddle was uneventful and painless.
+However, much to my surprise, I discovered that climbing onto the saddle was painless.
 The North Road bars coupled with the short top tube allowed me to support my weight with my arms and took the strain off my back.
-If I wanted, I could get my elbows under by shoulders, which felt comfortable and stable.
+If I wanted, I could get my elbows under my shoulders, which felt comfortable and stable.
 Later that day, when describing the riding experience to the owner of the Raleigh, I jokingly likened it to using a walker.